CodeTheDream/AI_Guidelines/security_guidelines.md

 Both lists reference [CWE](https://cwe.mitre.org/index.html).
-If you use the CWE IDs to find the intersection of these security weaknesses, the result is the CTD 30-Point Security Audit.
+If you use the CWE IDs to find the intersection of these security weaknesses, the result is the CTD 30-Point Security Standard.

 <details open><summary><code>CTD 30-Point Security Standard</code></summary>
 <br>